vlxdnt/page-watcher/README.md

-# check-page-update
+# Page update checker
-A simple script that checks if the webpage had an update
+A simple script that checks if the page had an update by hashing the page's contents and then checking if the hash changed at a given interval.